oracle/oci-secrets-store-csi-driver-provider/GettingStarted.md

 <a name="ci-setup"></a>
 ## CI Setup
-GitHub Actions is used to implement Continuous integration pipeline.
+GitHub Actions is used to implement Continuous Integration pipeline.
 Location in the code base: .github/workflows
 Github workflows:
 1. unit-tests.yaml – Runs unit test cases